jj7258/jj7258.github.io/index.md

 ## 🏓 Hobbies
- - During my free time I play games such as Assassin Creed II, Rocket League, Fortnite, Forza Horizon 6:Apex, CS:GO etc.
+ - During my free time I play games such as Assassin's Creed-II, Rocket League, Fortnite, Forza Horizon 6:Apex, CS:GO etc.
  - I have also recently started watching anime such as Demon Slayer, Naruto, One Piece and much more.
  - I also watch videos about what is happening latest in the world of science and technology.